BONS-AI-VCA-AMC/Robustness/README.md

 ```
 python create_testset_c.py 'path/to/testset/images' 'path/to/testset/masks'
 ```
 include the paths to masks if there are present.
+The robustness after waiting for a while corrupted images can be found in the 'robustness test set' folder.

 ![FIG 5.](Images/R5T.png)
 **Fig 4.** *Random examples included in the robustness test set.*